Tearnote/village-of-chaos/README.md

 </details>

+## Deployment

+The game is served as a fully static website (no server component.)
+For this reason, it can be trivially deployed to any file hosting service that allows hotlinking to images, stylesheets and scripts.
+All asset references are relative, so the game will work in a subdirectory.

+For the purpose of this project, the [live version](https://tearnote.github.io/village-of-chaos/) is deployed via GitHub Pages.

 ## Motivation

 Ever since the the advent of [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/), incremental games have enjoyed a huge rise in popularity, topping the charts of mobile app stores.
 The simple gameplay makes them appealing to people less skilled in videogames, and they can be created very rapidly with little graphical content by any aspiring game designer. _Village of Chaos_ is a "management" type incremental, where workers can be assigned to automate tasks.
 However, the driving idea behind this game is that increasing the number of units assigned to the same task doesn't neccessarily result in a speedup, as the team becomes uncoordinated and chaotic.
 The player will need to research and apply management techniques to keep the team efficient and the production high.